On the cross-validation bias due to unsupervised pre-processing: Main example: feature selection for high-dimensional linear regression

 \section{Main example: feature selection for high-dimensional linear regression}

 In this section we consider variance-based feature selection performed on the entire data set prior to linear regression and evaluated using cross-validation.
-We demonstrate that this can incur a large bias in the validation error with respect to the true model error and furthermore show that this may lead to suboptimal model selection.
+We demonstrate that this can incur a substantial bias in the validation error with respect to the true model error.
+This is demonstrated on both synthetic data and on a real dataset.
 The details of our experiment follow.